Can Kids Safely Take Supplements For ADHD Symptoms?

 • GABA

 Dr. Axe recommends children take fish oil daily, noting that the EPA and DHA in fish oil are critical for brain function and act as an anti-inflammatory.
-Fish oil may reduce some ADHD symptoms and improve learning.
+Fish oil may improve ADHD symptoms and improve learning.
 Children with ADHD might also benefit from taking B-complex vitamins to help the brain release serotonin.
 Dr. Axe also recommends taking a multi-mineral supplement twice daily, including zinc, magnesium, and calcium, to control the nervous system.
 A natural supplement such as a multivitamin can also help avoid an iron deficiency.

 ADHD can impact the digestive system, so Dr. Axe recommends a quality probiotic daily to help with food sensitivities.
 Finally, he recommends taking GABA twice daily; GABA is a calming amino acid.
 However, he suggests reviewing adding GABA with your child’s doctor because it may interact with other medications.